gnerb/Salesforce-Samples/CalendarInvite/README.md

 ## Description

-This example shows how to add a link to the description.
+These examples show how to add a link to the description.
 Most clients will automatically convert the provided url into a link with no formatting required.

 # Visualforce Excample